Magnesium Tinnitus Therapy: Important Facts

 What’s the best dose of magnesium for ear ringing?

 Determining how much magnesium to use for managing tinnitus depends on your provider.
-From the clinical trials in my clinic, we generally recommend using 400mg Mag twice daily.
+From the clinical trials in my clinic, we use doses that are higher than usual.
 However, this is not general medical advice as these doses are taken under direct medical supervision.
 Individual factors such as age, overall health, and existing medical conditions should be considered with your healthcare professional before taking this dose.

 While this supplement offers numerous health benefits, excess magnesium intake can lead to side effects such as diarrhea, nausea, and abdominal cramps.
 If any side effects are noted, I usually tell patients to first try cutting in half, or even cutting it in a quarter of the dose rather than stopping completely.